'Southern Charm' Star Thomas Ravenel Has Been Served With Legal Papers

 It is being confirmed that Southern Charm star Thomas Ravenel is facing more legal complications as past behavior is coming back to bite him.
-This particular situation is not criminal at this time, but Ravenel and his season 5 girlfriend are being accused of harassing and smearing the name of Luzanne Otte, a Los Angeles lawyer Ravenel dated briefly last spring.
+This particular situation is not criminal at this time, but Ravenel and his Season 5 girlfriend are being accused of harassing and smearing the name of Luzanne Otte, a Los Angeles lawyer Ravenel dated briefly last spring.

 “Luzanne Otte has been subjected to a seemingly endless smear campaign that lacks even a kernel of truth”